r-for-economists/Syllabus/README.md

 * design and execute an independent research project proposal or replication exercise.

 ### Online Learning
-I tried to make it so that the majority of the learning occurs during class time.
+I designed the materials so that the majority of the learning occurs during class time.
 If you need to miss a session, recordings of the classes will be made available.
 You must turn in your work from the exercises in these recordings to receive participation credit.
 While this option is available, I strongly encourage you to attend class at the designated time to get the most out of the class.
+Please email me if you are unable to attend a session.

 By now, you are all probably very accustomed to Zoom.
-If I experience any connectivity issues and the meeting closes, please stick around for at least a few minutes to see if I can reconnect.
+If I experience any connectivity issues and the meeting closes, please stick around for at least 10 minutes to see if I can reconnect.
 Feel free to have your cameras off at any point.
-It is obviously much easier for the class to run if everyone has their cameras on, but I understand that this is not always possible.
+It is much easier for the class to run if everyone has their cameras on, but I understand that this is not always possible.
 I will monitor chats and hand raising, but also please interject whenever.
 I will always start at 5:01, so please try to log in by then.
 I commit to always offer a 5 minute break and end by 7:05.

 ### Academic Integrity
 While you can confer with your peers for programming assignments and the capstone project, everyone must turn in their own unique work.
 Assignments verified to have identical or very similar code will receive no credit.
 Going through the exercises yourself ensures you fully understand the material.
-There will plenty of opportunities for collaboration on in-class activities.

 "Duke University is a community dedicated to scholarship, leadership, and service, and to the principles of honesty, fairness, respect, and accountability.
 Citizens of this community commit to reflect upon and uphold these principles in all academic and non-academic endeavors, and to protect and promote a culture of integrity.
 To uphold the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard)
 *	I will not lie cheat, or steal in my academic endeavors;